slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-A/packetizer_raw_output.md

 Align the IANA registration in Section 7.3 with Section 6.4.1 by using the same field name (e.g., change the registered name to 'inBandOnionCAARequired') to ensure a unique, canonical JSON member name.

+**Severity:** High
+  *Basis:* Because JSON field names are used literally in implementations, this mismatch can cause clients and servers to misinterpret the in-band CAA requirement, leading to interoperability failures.

+**Confidence:** High

 ---